Monroe Township, Gloucester County, New Jersey

 Monroe Township is a township in Gloucester County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the township's population was 37,117, an increase of 988 (+2.7%) from the 2010 census count of 36,129, which in turn reflected an increase of 7,162 (+24.7%) from the 28,967 counted in the 2000 census.
+As of the 2020 United States census, the township's population was 37,117, its highest decennial count ever and an increase of 988 (+2.7%) from the 36,129 recorded at the 2010 census, which in turn reflected an increase of 7,162 (+24.7%) from the 28,967 counted in the 2000 census.
 The township is part of the South Jersey region of the state and a suburb of Philadelphia, within the Delaware Valley.

 Monroe Township was originally formed as a township by an act of the New Jersey Legislature on March 3, 1859, from portions of Washington Township while the area was still part of Camden County.
 Monroe Township was shifted to Gloucester County on February 28, 1871, along with the majority of Washington Township.
 In 1950, portions of the township were transferred to Winslow Township in Camden County.
 The township was named for President James Monroe.